Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Non-relativistic QCD

 The subscript ``hard'' means that only the hard regions should be included in the computation.
 The one-loop hard form factors can be extracted from \cite{Bernreuther:2004ih}, by dropping the non-analytic terms in the expansion in $\bff{p}^2$, which originate from the potential region.
 We obtain $c_v^{(1)}$ given in (\ref{eq:cv1}) above and

-The logarithm in $d_{vb}$ arises as the consequence of mixing with the leading order current through sub-leading NRQCD interactions, see (\ref{eq:usdiv}) below.
-These results agree with the computation of the one-loop corrected matching coefficients of the sub-leading current operators through explicit NRQCD matching \cite{Luke:1997ys}.
+Again we have provided the $O(\epsilon)$ terms.
+The unrenormalized coefficient $d_{vb}$ contains the pole part $-8/(3\epsilon)$ in the square bracket, which has been minimally subtracted.
+The logarithm in $d_{vb}$ arises as the consequence of mixing with the leading order current through subleading NRQCD interactions, see (\ref{eq:usdiv}) below.
+These results agree with the computation of the one-loop corrected matching coefficients of the subleading current operators through explicit NRQCD matching \cite{Luke:1997ys}.

 At NNNLO the correlation functions of velocity-suppressed currents will be evaluated only with the leading and next-to-leading order Coulomb potential, which is spin-independent.
 Hence, only the traces $\mbox{tr}\,(O_{a,b}\sigma^i)$ appear.
 This allows us to combine